About Us: Real Nappy Manifesto

 Real Nappies for London is a pan-London leadership initiative that brings together local government, business and community change agents to advance the prevention of disposable nappy waste.
 With efforts traditionally focused on ‘end-of-pipe’ waste management ie incineration, landfill or even recycling, Real Nappies for London is pioneering a shift upstream – calling for city-wide action to address nappy waste generation.
 By reframing the conversation, Real Nappies for London is positioning waste prevention and the circular economy as an opportunity for innovation, job creation, competitiveness, cost saving and improving public health.

-Founded by the Women’s Environmental Network (WEN) and now administered by the London Community Resource Network (LCRN), this pan-London project is uniting local governments, including five of North London’s local authorities – Hackney, Camden, Islington, Haringey and Waltham Forest, plus Bexley and Tower Hamlets – with key stakeholders, influencing change on a national scale.
+Founded by the Women’s Environmental Network (WEN) and now administered by the London Community Resource Network (LCRN), this pan-London project is uniting local governments, including five of North London’s local authorities – Hackney, Camden, Islington, Haringey and Waltham Forest, plus Bexley and Lambeth – with key stakeholders, influencing change on a national scale.

 Real Nappies for London is committed to helping reduce disposable nappy waste in London.
 A baby in single-use nappies produces approximately 7kg of nappy waste per week.
 The Waste and Resources Action Programme (WRAP) estimated in 2008 that the average baby wearing nappies until 2.5 years old generates 874 kg of nappy waste, nearly a tonne.